mohamed-sallam/resume-md/README.md

 - Tired of formatting resumes in word documents?
 Try writing resumes in Markdown, converting it to html, then print to pdf.
 - Applying to many jobs, and targeted resumes are hard to version control?
 Try writing resumes in Markdown and version control with Git.

-Because academic jobs require CVs instead of resumes, resume will not be updated, but CV will continue to be updated periodically.
-For the most recent CV, visit my [personal website](https://tengjuilin.netlify.app/cv/cv_full/).

 ## Prerequisite

 1. Download [VS Studio Code](https://code.visualstudio.com/)